Home » Easy Casserole Recipes » Portabella Mushroom and Vidalia Onion Gratin

 Portabella Mushroom And Vidalia Onion Gratin

 Vidalia onions are a sweet onion grown in Vidalia Georgia.
 The different varieties are unusually sweet compared to other onions due to the low amount of sulfur found in the soil in which they’re grown.
 So beloved are these sweet onions that they were named the official State vegetable of Georgia in 1990 and rightly so, they’re a Southern delicacy worth noting.
-Onions are in such abundance in the Summer months, and the flavors in this gratin are only heightened by the sweetness of the Vidalia’s.
+How to make Portabella Mushroom and Vidalia Onion Gratin: (Scroll down for full printable recipe.)

 Portabella Mushroom And Vidalia Onion Gratin